Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping: Local well-posedness

 \section{Local well-posedness}

 In this section, as a first step towards the proof of the global existence results, we investigate local well-posedness of the Cauchy problem \eqref{eq:dd-E}-\eqref{eq:in-datum}, together with the validity of a suitable continuation criterion.
+We state our main results of this part (see Proposition \ref{p:local} and Lemma \ref{lem:cont:pri}) for $\alpha\geq0$, but we remark that they actually hold true for any $\alpha\in\R$.
+Indeed, the term $\alpha \rho^\g u$ is treated as a forcing term in the arguments below, so its sign does not play any role.

 To begin with, we state the following local existence and uniqueness result.